Artificial Wedding BouquetsSusan

 In comparison to live flowers the silk flower arrangements require very little looking after such as no watering, no picking up blossoms – just the occasional light dusting.
 With the live flowers you will probably only get them on the day of the wedding – not great for the nerves!
 The artificial arrangements such as silk bouquets can be delivered way before the day.
 So no worry on the day (about that aspect) and you can have them checked out and perfect in lots of time.

-Now back to using your favorite flowers – what is they are not available in the season you are in?
-Well faux flowers are available all thru the year so you can use all your favorites.
+Now back to using your favorite flowers – what they are not available in the season you are in?
+Well faux flowers are available all through the year, so you can use all your favorites.
 Matching the flowers to your overall color theme is super easy given the huge range available.

 Anyway we hope that helps and are sure you will be able to find what you want here.